OpenEvalProject/evals/manuscripts/elife-15275/v2/manuscript.md

 At P15, approximately a third of the boutons from perfusion-fixed hippocampus had synapses in each categorical range, with 33% containing mitochondria, 31% having Dm ≤ 3, and 36% having Dm > 3.
 Boutons containing a mitochondrion had more nondocked vesicles (Figure 4D), docked vesicles (Figure 4E), and larger total PSD areas (Figure 4F) than those with Dm ≤ 3 µm, which were all greater than those with Dm > 3 µm.
 These results suggest that the proximity of a mitochondrion has a strongly positive influence on synaptic size and vesicle number.

-## Stability in position of presynaptic mitochondria across conditions at P15
+### Stability in position of presynaptic mitochondria across conditions at P15

-Mitochondria tend to be stationary at synapses for hours to days (
+Mitochondria tend to be stationary at synapses for hours to days (Obashi and Okabe, 2013).
+ATP can remain within the mitochondria-containing boutons (Sun et al., 2013) or diffuse from mitochondria-containing to non-mitochondria-containing boutons (Palthak et al., 2015) of cultured hippocampal axons.
+We hypothesized that boutons with mitochondria would have more resources available to undergo and sustain changes in synaptic efficacy.
+To test this hypothesis, axons were reconstructed from each of the time points for control and LTP conditions (Figure 5).
+About 25–42% of the synapses had presynaptic mitochondria located within the three categories of proximity (Figure 5).
+These proportions were unchanged relative to perfusion-fixed levels under control conditions (χ2(6) = 5.35, p=0.5) and did not differ significantly at any time after TBS.
+By 120 min in the TBS condition, the Dm > 3 was greatest, up from 26% to 40%, suggesting that the new spine synapses were formed at longer distances from mitochondria, an issue that will be discussed again below (see Figure 9).

 ![Figure 9.](https://cdn.elifesciences.org/articles/15275/elife-15275-fig9-v2.jpg)

 **Figure 9.:** (A–B) Representative 3D reconstructions of axons from P15 and adult (Adult) control and TBS conditions at 120 min.
 (Total axon segment lengths – Lt, black lines – mitochondrial dimensions, length – L, diameter – D, and scale cube is 0.5 µm per side.)
 (C) Mitochondrial volumes were smaller at P15 and larger in adults in the 120 min TBS vs. the control condition (F1,919 = 74.4, p<0.001, n = all mitochondria for all measured axons).
 (D) Neither P15 nor adult mitochondria showed differences in diameter between conditions (n = 320, F1,316 = 0.37, p=0.55), although adult mitochondria were wider than P15 mitochondria (n = 320, F1,316 = 37.5, p<0.001).
 (E) P15 mitochondria were shorter and adult mitochondria were longer at 120 min after TBS vs. the control condition (n = 320, F1,316 = 30.0, p<0.001).
 (F) Mitochondria per axon segment length (#mito/µm) was greater in adults than P15 in the control condition (F1,349 = 73.2, p<0.001, blue bar and stars), and the adult mitochondria frequency was significantly reduced in the 120 min post TBS versus control condition (F1,349 = 45.6, p<0.001).
 (Numbers at the base of each bar indicate the total number of mitochondria in each group.
 All the mitochondrial volumes were measured.
-See Table 1 and Materials and methods for sampling details.).DOI: http://dx.doi.org/10.7554/eLife.15275.010
+See Table 1 and Materials and methods for sampling details.).

-## Decrease in presynaptic vesicles of mitochondria-containing boutons after TBS at P15
+### Decrease in presynaptic vesicles of mitochondria-containing boutons after TBS at P15

 Next, we tested whether the presence of a mitochondrion influenced changes in presynaptic vesicles during control stimulation or following TBS at P15.
 Neither docked nor nondocked vesicle numbers differed significantly between control stimulation and perfusion-fixed conditions at any time point or mitochondrial proximity (Figure 6, compare blue to gray bars).
 Like the perfusion-fixed condition, presynaptic boutons with mitochondria contained significantly more docked and nondocked vesicles than boutons without mitochondria at all three times after control stimulation (Figure 6, blue stars and lines).
 Thus, although control stimulation eliminated spines and boutons by 120 min (See Figure 2 above), the distribution and number of vesicles remained highest in boutons that contained a mitochondrion and was unaffected by control stimulation.